autay27/blogust/content/blog/side-effects-notes-apps/index.md

 The difference is that unlike these apps, _text files are not manipulatory_.
 This is not to say that every single notes app is a predatory piece of malware which will coerce you into doing microtransactions.
 Just that they remove friction around certain aspects of note-taking, and thus encourage you towards them.
 That's the very point of these apps!

-Hold on, I just installed Obsidian on my phone to find an example.
+Hold on, I just installed Obsidian on my phone to find a relevant example.
 I picked a folder to work in and made my first two text files.
 Immediately, the name of the file is displayed as a heading.

 {{< figure src="editing.jpg" alt="A screenshot of a text editor on a phone, saying 'Untitled' in large bold font at the top.
 At the bottom is a bar with buttons allowing you to do things such as add links, tags, headings and bold text.
 Above the bar is a menu with a choice of two files available to link, named Untitled and Scratch" >}}